iamnoah/atg-ivy-resolver/README.md

 Use the Grails [plugin][atg-grails-plugin] and declare dependencies as above.

-If you can't use the plugin for some reason, the configuration is almost the same as Gradle.
+If you can't use the plugin for some reason, then you can add this to grails-app/conf/BuildConfig.groovy:

-Inside `grails.project.dependency.resolution` add the snippet from the Gradle section but change `add` to `resolver` and the file path to `${basedir}/lib/atg-resolver-1.0-SNAPSHOT.jar`.
+	@Grab(group='com.noahsloan.atg',module="atg-resolver",version="1.0")
+	import com.noahsloan.atg.ivy.AtgModuleRepository

+	grails.project.dependency.resolution = {
+		resolver AtgModuleRepository.newResolver
+		// ...
+	}

 See the plugin for an [example][atg-grails-build-config].